-Last Thursday we blogged about Israel’s intention to deport African asylum seekers back to unnamed African countries in exchange for “benefit packages”–basically weapons.
-Now comes the news that last night Israel repatriated–for the first time–14 Eritrean asylum seekers back to their country.
+It is old news that Israel’s intents to deport African asylum seekers back to unnamed African countries in exchange for “benefit packages”–basically weapons.
+Now comes the news that Israel repatriated fourteen Eritrean asylum seekers back to their country.
 This has been confirmed in the last few days by detainees at Saharonim prison–near the border with Egypt–who have contacted the Israeli Hotline for Migrant Workers.
 The 14 Eritreans, who spent the last year in the prison, will be returned to Asmara.
 According to detainees, the Eritrean Ambassador in Israel was supposed to escort them on their return.

 The Israeli authorities haven’t confirmed the information yet.
 However, there have been reports in the last few days that the Israeli Administration of Border Crossings, Population and Immigration has been getting imprisoned Eritrean asylum seekers in Saharonim to sign “willful emigration” documents that allow deporting them from Israel.
 This process also goes against the United Nations’ stance on the matter and follows the Attorney General of Israel’s decision to approve the procedure three weeks ago.

 According to the Hotline for Migrant Workers, detainees are repeatedly told by Ministry of Interior representatives at the internment camps are their only way out it to go back to Eritrea, and that otherwise they will spend years in prison.